5267/ML/type-of-algorithms/README.md

 Above, you can see that Gender split has lower variance compare to parent node, so the split would take place on Gender variable.

+#### 3.1 Overfitting challenges
+Overfitting is one of the key challenges faced while modeling decision trees.
+If there is no limit set of a decision tree, it will give you 100% accuracy on training set because in the worse case it will end up making 1 leaf for each observation.
+Thus, preventing overfitting is pivotal while modeling a decision tree and it can be done in 2 ways:

+1. Setting constraints on tree size
+2. Tree pruning

+**3.1.1 Setting constraints on tree size**

+This can be done by using various parameters which are used to define a tree.
+First, lets look at the general structure of a decision tree: